jingwu1986/DatabaseMigration/README.md

 # DatabaseMigration
-Migrate database objects between different database, including schema and data.
+Migrate objects between different database, including schema and data.
-It supports primary key, foreign key, index, identity, default value and comment.
-It supports datatype mapping via adding mapping file.
-It supoorts data batch submit.
-It considers data self reference of a table.
-It supports SqlServer, Oracle and MySql currently.
+It supports to generate primary key, foreign key, index, identity, default value and comment, and supports datatype mapping via adding mapping file.
+It supports data batch submit, and considers data self reference of a table.
+Currently, it implements sync tables between SqlServer, Oracle and MySql.